EatMyDust/mvc-framework/README.md

 # Last update
-Added registration, reorganize models
+Added simple validation for all forms

 # MVC framework test version
-This is a test version of MVC framework, which doesn't has restore password and validation.
+This is a test version of MVC framework, which doesn't has restore password.

 ## Requirements
 PHP 7.4